dekrvch/QCMapp/README.md

 # qcmApp
 Interactive visualization and processing of weighing and dosing QCM data

 To launch, run "python app.py".
+The app will open in a browser window.

 The app is based on Bokeh server and requires python 3.8, bokeh, pandas, scipy, and numpy packages.